Georges7Haddad/RSA-Encryption-UI/README.md

-# RSA-Encryption-UI
-RSA Encryption User Interface app
+﻿# RSA Encryption User Interface App

-Algorithm:
+## Algorithm:
 The first tab is the algorithm part.
 The user gets to choose a key size of 1024 or 2048 bits.
 Then he can input a message and presses a button to encrypt it using the RSA algorithm.
 The cipher text is printed in a box.
 Since it is too long, I implemented a copy button right next to it.
 Then there’s another button to decrypt the message: It takes the message from the box and decrypt it.

-Variables:
+## Variables:
 The second tab is the variables part.
 This tab prints the values of all the parameters used in the algorithm: p, q, n, phi, e, d.

-Method:
+## Method:
 The third tab is the method part.
 This tab has an image of the method used in the algorithm.
 It’s used as a reminder of the method.

 •	The “Encrypt” button generates the variables and encrypts the message.